aefarrell/aefarrell.github.io/_posts/2024-01-13-fugitive-hydrogen.md

 ### Relative emissions of switching to hydrogen

-To make the math a little less tedious to type out, I am going to define two *emission factors*, the fugitive emission factor
+To make the math a little less tedious to type out, I am going to define two *emission factors*, the fugitive emission factor<a href="#fn-12" class="sidenote-number"></a><span class="sidenote" id="fn-12">Note that the flowrates here are at standard state.
+The volumetric emission factors, heating values, and densities are also at standard state thus this is equivalent to relation at actual conditions.</span>

 $$ EF_f = {E_f \over Q_T} $$